Walton, New Zealand

 Walton is a settlement in New Zealand.
 It is sited at the junction of Walton Road and Morrinsville Walton Road, in the Central Waikato Region.

 The Walton Golf Club is 2 kilometres from the centre of the village.

+History

+Major John Wilson purchased approximately 10,283 acres of the Te-Pae-o-tu-Rawaru No.1 block.
+He later subdivided and sold this land and in 1872 Mr F. D. Rich purchased some of the land.
+He named his section Richmond and subdivided it in 1879.
+The Long Depression hit the area in the 1880s and many properties came under ownership of the bank, the properties controlled by the bank became known as Richmond Downs with the other areas being known as Walton.

+Construction finished on Walton Hall in 1913, the year before the outbreak of WW1.
+The hall became a focal point of the district’s war efforts.

+Governance

+In 1875 Walton was governed by the Waitoa Road Board.
+In 1908 Walton became a riding of Piako County.

 Industry

 The area is predominantly dairying with some maize growing and meat chicken farming.
 A large thoroughbred horse stud also has its base there.

 Industry is small consisting mainly of small service industries but there is a large grain drying plant sited next to the railway line.

 Railway

 Walton had a flag station on the East Coast Main Trunk, opened from Morrinsville to Tīrau (then called Oxford) on Monday 8 March 1886 by the Thames Valley & Rotorua Railway Co.
 New Zealand Railways Department took over the line on 1 April 1886.
 There was a 14 ft by 8 ft shelter shed, a 40 ft by 30 ft shed, cattle yards and a cottage.
 By 1896 a platform, cart approach, loading bank, sheep yards and a passing loop for 21 wagons had been added.
 The loop had been extended to 38 by 1911 and 65 by 1964.

 Walton station closed to passengers on 2 February 1981 and to goods on 29 March 1981, except private siding traffic and was closed completely on Monday 3 November 1986.
 There is now only a single track through the station site.
 There are passing loops at Kereone, 5.73 km to the north and at Hemopo 13.26 km to the east.